katyisgreaty/ping-pong-supreme/README.md

 ## Description

-_A webpage that will return "ping", "pong", or "ping-pong" depending on the number entered by the user_
+_A webpage that will return "ping", "pong", or "ping-pong" depending on the number entered by the user.
+Can be found at https://github.com/katyisgreaty/ping-pong-supreme_

 ## Setup/Installation Requirements